mvolkmann/blog/src/swift.md

 Methods are defined with the `func` keyword.
 They can use the `self` keyword to refer the instance on which they are invoked.
+Definitions of `struct` methods that modify properties of the receiver must begin with the `mutating` keyword to explicitly indicate that they do this.

 ```swift
 import Foundation // needed to use functions like sin, cos, and atan